Facilitator-Cards/facilitator-cards/content/facilitator-training-for-managers-directors.md

 date = 2021-12-22T20:00:00Z
 description = ""
 priority = nil
-title = "Facilitator Training For Managers & Directors"
+title = "Facilitator Training For Managers and Directors"

 +++
 Whether it's meeting with your team or leading an all-hands, running effective meetings that make people feel vital, valued, and included is an essential skill as a leader.
 And yet it's one that people rarely get any training or support in learning how to do well.